Date: April 2015

 - Process company payroll twice monthly.

-- Compile information for quarterly Board of Director meetings.
+- Compile information for quarterly Board of Director meetings and serve as Secretary.

 - Liaise with IT contractors.

 - Manage the physical office space, equipment and supplies.

 - Manage other duties related to finance, human resources and operations as needed.

 - Bachelor’s degree in finance, an MBA and/or CPA preferred.